-\textbf{Temporal reuse.} Figure~\ref{fig:gemm_temporal_reuse} shows the impact of temporal reuse across a range of GEMM shapes.
-Temporal reuse corresponds to buffering tiles locally and reusing them across iterations, so that the same $A$ or $B$ tiles are not repeatedly loaded from DRAM.
-We compare {\loom} with and without temporal reuse enabled over various values of $M$ and $N$.
-As with spatial reuse, this optimization is most effective in memory-bound regimes, so we decrease $K$ as we increase $M$ and $N$ to keep the configurations memory-bound.
-Under these settings, temporal reuse yields speedups of up to 1.12$\times$.
-The benefit grows with $M$ and $N$, because larger values increase the number of iterations over those dimensions and therefore the number of times the same $A$ or $B$ tiles would otherwise be reloaded.
-Temporal reuse is thus particularly helpful when $M$ or $N$ is large and $K$ is small.
-For shapes where this pattern does not lead to meaningful savings, the corresponding temporally-reusing mappings are automatically deprioritized by {\loom}'s performance model and end up with the same chosen mapping (and performance) as the baseline without temporal reuse.
+Figure~\ref{fig:gemm_temporal_reuse} shows the impact of temporal reuse across GEMM shapes.
+Temporal reuse buffers tiles locally so the same $A$ or $B$ tiles are reused across iterations instead of repeatedly loaded from DRAM.

+We compare {\loom} with and without temporal reuse over different $M$ and $N$ values.
+As with spatial reuse, this optimization is most useful in memory-bound regimes, so we decrease $K$ as $M$ and $N$ grow to keep the configurations memory-bound.
+In this setting, temporal reuse yields speedups up to 1.12$\times$.
+The benefit increases with $M$ and $N$, since larger dimensions create more opportunities to reuse the same $A$ or $B$ tiles.
+Thus, temporal reuse is most helpful when $M$ or $N$ is large and $K$ is small.
+When it provides little benefit, {\loom}'s performance model deprioritizes those mappings, resulting in the same selected mapping and performance as the baseline without temporal reuse.